hakaru-dev/hakaru/docs/workflow/continuous.md

 for problems with high dimensionality.
 To use the [Metropolis-Hastings transform](../transforms/mh.md), you must have a target distribution and a transition kernel.
 The thermometer model that we have already built will be our target distribution, but we have yet to create the transition kernel.

-When specifying a model to be the transition kernel, our goal is to propose samples that are representitive of the posterior model.
+When specifying a model to be the transition kernel, our goal is to propose samples that are representative of the posterior model.
 For this example, we will hold one of the noise parameters constant will updating the other by drawing new values from a `uniform` distribution.
-This allows the sampler to remember a good setting for a parameter when one is found, allowig it to concentrate on the remaining parameters:
+This allows the sampler to remember a good setting for a parameter when one is found, allowing it to concentrate on the remaining parameters:

 ````nohighlight
 fn noise pair(prob, prob):